-Unfortunately, To Sell Is Human by Daniel H. Pink is not recommended – maybe because it is too old.
-The author doesn’t have a point, or are making too many.
-He also writes in a painfully long style and doesn’t get to the essential.
+To Sell Is Human by Daniel H. Pink is not a good book – maybe because it is too old.
+The author doesn’t have a point, or is making too many.

-Anyway, here’s the summary of To Sell Is Human, written by Daniel H. Pink.
+Summary of To Sell Is Human by Daniel H. Pink

 Officially, 1/9 people work in sales in the US.
 The same goes for the rest of the world.